HBO Max finally sets its launch: May 27

 Where can I get HBO Max?
 And how do I get Max if I already have HBO?

+HBO Max is also going to be offered through Google's platforms.
+So the service will have an app for Android phones and tablets in the Google Play store, and you'll be able to sign up inside the app with an in-app purchase.
+You'll also be able to stream HBO Max on Android TV, Chromebook and Google Chromecast.
+If you already subscribe to HBO Now through Google Play, you'll automatically be able to log in to HBO Max at launch at no additional charge, and you'll continue to be billed through Google.

-But it gets more complicated if you already have HBO.
+Things gets more complicated if you already have HBO and want to know what the launch of HBO Max means for you.
 Some people who already have an existing subscription to HBO will be able to unlock HBO Max at no extra cost, but not everyone.

 Subscribers to HBO Now can upgrade to HBO Max free, and HBO subscribers via AT&T can get it free too (that is, HBO customers through DirecTV, U-verse, AT&T TV Now, AT&T TV and AT&T wireless users who can add HBO with certain unlimited plans).
 And through an April deal with Charter, all of Charter's existing HBO subscribers, including subscribers in its Spectrum Silver and Gold video packages, will automatically be given access to HBO Max for no additional charge.